TM

 • **Fear of identity loss** = Your sense of self is important to you

-• **Fear of the unknown** = You're intelligent enough to recognise uncertainty
+• **Fear of the unknown** = You're intelligent enough to recognize uncertainty

 These are virtues, not weaknesses.
 The same qualities that make you afraid are the qualities that will make you successful: conscientiousness, responsibility, self-awareness, and realistic risk assessment.